-Close pin 2 and pin 3 of Jumper JPME2 to bypass SPI flash security and force the system to operate in the Manufacture mode, allowing the user to flash the system firmware from a host server for system setting modifications.
+Close pins 2 and 3 of Jumper JPME2 to bypass SPI flash security and force the system to operate in the Manufacture Mode, allowing the user to flash the system firmware from a host server for system setting modifications.
 See the table on the right for jumper settings.